YetAnotherFurryMan/DeveloperToolkit/README.md

 </ol>

 ## 6.dtkmlc
 A very simple tool for .dtk files "compiling".
-That means the program transforms data from the <b>ml<b> to another format.
+That means the program transforms data from the <b>ml</b> to another format.
 <ol>
   <li>TXT</li>
   <li>XML</li>